nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 Section 2.1.1.

 The method `route` should send (route) the data stored in the buffer.
-A typical implementation invokes either a `Com` port (e.g., for sending commands) or a `BufferSend` port (e.g., for sending file packets).
+A typical implementation invokes either an `Fw::Com` port (e.g., for sending commands) or a `Fw::BufferSend` port (e.g., for sending file packets).

 #### 2.2.2.
 Implementing `DeframingProtocol`